 For Proposal no. 1 - Under our Bylaws, in the election of directors, each director will be elected by the vote of the majority of votes cast with respect to that director nominee.
-A majority of votes cast means that the number of votes cast for a nominee's election must exceed the number of votes cast against such nominee's election.
-Each nominee receiving more votes "FOR" his or her election than votes "AGAINST" his or her election will be elected.
+For this proposal, a majority of votes cast means that the number of votes cast "FOR" a nominee's election must exceed the number of votes cast "AGAINST" such nominee's election.

 For Proposals nos.
-2 - 5 - Approval of each of these proposals requires the affirmative vote of a majority of the shares present, in person or represented by proxy, and entitled to vote on that proposal at the annual meeting.
+2 - 4 - Approval of each of these proposals requires the affirmative vote of a majority of the shares present, in person or represented by proxy, and entitled to vote on that proposal at the annual meeting.